-The Chilean electricity legislation refers to 'renewable energy' or 'clean power' with the term 'non-conventional renewable energy' (NCRE).
+Chilean legislation on electricity refers to 'renewable energy' or 'clean power' with the term 'non-conventional renewable energy' (NCRE).
 Although the Chilean legal framework does not define this concept, it is described as the electrical energy generated by non-conventional renewable means of generation, which are those whose primary source is biomass energy, hydraulic energy below 20MW, geothermal energy, solar energy, wind energy, ocean energy and other means of generation determined by the CNE.

-4 What is the legal and regulatory framework applicable to developing, financing, operating and selling power and 'environmental attributes' from renewable energy projects?
+What is the legal and regulatory framework applicable to developing, financing, operating and selling power and 'environmental attributes' from renewable energy projects?